hardeepsonatype/deleteApps/README.md

 # Edit Configuration in deleteApps.py :
 IQ_SERVER_URL - Replace with your IQ Server URL

-IQ_USERNAME - Replace with your username
+USERNAME - Replace with your username

-IQ_PASSWORD - Replace with your password
+PASSWORD - Replace with your password

 CUTOFF_DATE_STR - Replace